InovaFiscaliza/RF.Fusion/src/nginx/README.md

 # About NGINX Source

-NGINX is the component of RF.Fuse that provides a web interface to publish data via HTTP.
+NGINX is the component of RF.Fusion that provides a web interface to publish data via HTTP.

 Configuration is minimal in order to reduce risk of attacks to the service.